Whitechapel (band): Musical style and influences

-Whitechapel is generally considered deathcore, progressive metal, death metal, and groove metal.
-Whitechapel have stated that they are influenced by a wide variety of artists, including Cannibal Corpse, Meshuggah, Korn, Slipknot, Dying Fetus, Bloodbath, Pantera, Metallica, Slayer, Suffocation, Deftones, Despised Icon, Behemoth, Nile, Gojira, Vader, Necrophagist, Tool, Carcass, Aborted, Amon Amarth, Agnostic Front, Hatebreed, Deicide, Morbid Angel, Napalm Death, Entombed and Cattle Decapitation.
+Whitechapel has been classified as deathcore, progressive metal, death metal, and groove metal.
+Whitechapel have stated that they are influenced by a wide variety of artists, including Cannibal Corpse, Slipknot, Slayer, Meshuggah, Deftones, Korn, Dying Fetus, Bloodbath, Pantera, Metallica, Suffocation, Despised Icon, Behemoth, Nile, Gojira, Vader, Necrophagist, Tool, Carcass, Aborted, Amon Amarth, Agnostic Front, Hatebreed, Deicide, Morbid Angel, Napalm Death, Entombed and Cattle Decapitation.

 In an interview, Bozeman said, "Me and Ben [Savage] are more the death metal kind of guys like Cannibal Corpse and Bloodbath, Zach [Householder] is too but he's more into epic black metal and European metal, Norwegian black metal and he brings a lot of that influence, Alex [Wade] has more of a hardcore background and that's his influence."

 On Whitechapel's 2016 album Mark of the Blade, the songs "Bring Me Home" and "Decennium" were the first to feature lead vocalist Phil Bozeman performing clean vocals.
-Bozeman continued to use clean vocals on the songs "When a Demon Defiles a Witch", "Hickory Creek", and "Third Depth", on the 2019 album The Valley.
+Bozeman continued to use clean vocals on the songs "When a Demon Defiles a Witch", "Hickory Creek", and "Third Depth", on the 2019 album The Valley, as well as the majority of Kin.
+On Hymns in Dissonance, the usage of clean vocals was abandoned in favor of returning to the band's heavier roots.